MikeAustin71/mathopsgo/README.md

 # mathopsgo
-Math Operations Library using the Go Programming Language
+A Math Operations (MathOps) Library written in the
+Go Programming Language.

 The source code repository of the 'mathops' Library is located here: